John-Abbott-College/4A8-Notes/09_Application_Testing.md

 Using a framework to write and run unit tests make sense.
 You do not want to have to write all that functionality yourself!

+What functionality does the unit test framework usually provide?

+- a way to run unit tests
+- the ability to see which unit tests passed and failed
+- the stack trace and failed test info for failed tests.

 We are using **XUnit** which gives us ways to specify when a function is a test `[Fact]` and an interface for running and tracking tests.

 ### Organizing and naming your unit test methods

+#### Unit test class name

 **Classes** are a useful way to organize unit tests.

 Name your class to reflect the class it contains unit tests for. example: *TestMyClass.cs*

+#### Unit test method name

 The unit tests themselves are methods in the class.

 As always, use a very descriptive name.
+Good test names helps make it clear what is tested.
+They come in very handy when a report of failed tests is seen - the possible problem can be clearer faster.

 A good template for a unit test method name is to specify what is tested and the expected result.
-Example: *Adding_2_And_4_Should_Return_6*
+Example: `Add_2And4_ShouldReturn6`

+`Add_TwoNegativeNumbers_ShouldReturnANegativeNumber`

 ### Parts of a unit test